 Further note that your application automatically serves as a declaration of your intent to pursue the certificate.
 This declaration will become part of your academic record.

 The following individuals welcome any questions that you may have about the Graduate Certificate in Business, Environment, and Social Responsibility.

 5297 Grainger Hall

 - Gregory DeCroix, Wisconsin Naming Partnership Professor, Department of Operations and Information Systems

-- Joan Schmit, Professor and Distinguished American Family Insurance Chair of Risk Management and Insurance, Department of Actuarial Science, Risk Management & Insurance
+- Joan Schmit, Professor and Distinguished American Family Insurance Chair of Risk Management and Insurance, Department of Risk and Insurance

 - Ann Terlaak, Associate Professor, Department of Management and Human Resources, Director, BESR Certificate